What could you do with an extra room? The possibilities are endless with a beautifully designed Conservatories.

 Please click on the the different conservatory types below for further information

-Combining a mix of lean-to and Victorian styles, a ‘P-shape’ Conservatory is the ideal choice for a larger Conservatory.
+Combining a mix of lean-to and Victorian styles, a ‘P-shape’ Conservatory is the ideal choice for larger Conservatories.
 By blending two styles into one you can create a Conservatory big enough to offer two separate living areas – e.g. a dining room and living room.

 A P-shape is ideal for creating maximum space whilst maintaining a sense of proportion with your house.
 The Victorian section helps to create the P-shape that gives this style its name and can be built as either a 3 or 5 panel design.

-Should you find that a P-Shape or Combination Conservatory still does not provide the unique design solution you are looking for, JC Windows can also create a totally bespoke Conservatory tailored to your own specific needs.
+Should you find that a P-Shape or Combination Conservatory still does not provide the unique design solution you are looking for, we can also create a totally bespoke Conservatory tailored to your own specific needs.

 Edwardian conservatories offer a clean and simple look with strong bold lines.
 The full square corners on the Edwardian style maximise the interior floor area as opposed to the more rounded corners associated with a Victorian.

-The authentic, elegant Victorian glasshouse – a Gable-End Conservatory from JC Windows has a sense of architectural grandeur and offers a light and airy design which makes excellent use of available floor space and provides additional head room.
+The authentic, elegant Victorian glasshouse – a Gable-End Conservatory has a sense of architectural grandeur and offers a light and airy design which makes excellent use of available floor space and provides additional head room.

 The original, timeless styling of a classical Victorian Conservatory to give a touch of elegance to your home!

-A Victorian Conservatory from JC Windows can be distinguished by its steeply pitched roof and its use of ornate detailing along the roof’s centre apex (called the ridge).
+A Victorian Conservatory can be distinguished by its steeply pitched roof and its use of ornate detailing along the roof’s centre apex (called the ridge).
 Typically, Victorian Conservatories have 3 or 5 panel facets.

 An essentially English design that incorporates a multi-faceted bay end for superb all-round views.
 In effect, a Victorian Conservatory is much like an Edwardian Conservatory but with one end which incorporates angled or curved facets.
 This is the most popular style of Conservatory and has distinguishing architectural features such as a steeply pitched roof and ornate ridge details.

-Lean-To Conservatories from JC Windows are usually rectangular with a roof that leans on to the main property.
+Lean-To Conservatories are usually rectangular with a roof that leans on to the main property.
 They have clean, simple lines giving them a modern, uncomplicated look and making them suitable for a wide range of house styles.